-- 13.5.2 Hold Vermont licensure and/or NREMT certification and/or meet other training, skill, or performance requirements as determined by the Department; - 13.5.3 Perform in accordance with testing requirements approved by the Department and/or the NREMT; and - 13.5.4 Not have been the instructor /coordinator or primary instructor of record for the course.
+- 12.5.3 Perform in accordance with testing requirements approved by the Department and/or the NREMT; and - 12.5.4 Not have been the instructor /coordinator or primary instructor of record for the course.

-14.0 Recognition of Licenses and Certification from Other States
+13.0 Recognition of Licenses and Certification from Other States

-- 14.1 Any ambulance service, vehicle, or person licensed or certified in another state or province to provide emergency medical treatment, and entering Vermont in response to an emergent call for assistance from a Vermont-licensed ambulance, first responder service, or hospital, is exempt from the provisions of this rule requiring licensure for the duration of the response to that call. - 14.2 Interstate transports originating out of Vermont and ending either in Vermont or another state are exempt from the provision of these rules this rule requiring licensure forthe duration of the response to that call. - 14.3 Any ambulance or first responder service, vehicle or person licensed or certified in another state or province to provide emergency medical treatment, which provides 9-1-1 coverage or emergency scene response in Vermont as part of a primary service area designation, shall obtain service, vehicle, and personnel licenses as provided for in this rule. - 14.4 For personnel and services who are required to meet licensure and/or certification standards of Vermont and another contiguous state or province the Department may, on a case-by-case basis, waive portions of this rule by variance.
-The Department shall consider: - 14.4.1 The degree of hardship imposed on the individual or service to meet dual standards; - 14.4.2 The comparability of standards in the contiguous state or province; and - 14.4.3 The impact that any variance might have on quality of care for the population of Vermont.
+- Any ambulance service, vehicle, or person licensed or certified in another state or province to provide emergency medical treatment, and entering Vermont in response to an emergent call for assistance from a Vermont-licensed ambulance, first responder service, or hospital is exempt from the provisions of this rule requiring licensure for the duration of the response to that call. - 13.2 Interstate transports originating out of Vermont and ending either in Vermont or another state are exempt from the provision of these rules requiring licensure for the duration of the response to that call. - 13.3 Any ambulance or first responder service, vehicle or person licensed or certified in another state or province to provide emergency medical treatment, which provides 9-1-1 coverage or emergency scene response in Vermont as part of a primary service area designation, shall obtain service, vehicle, and personnel licenses as provided for in this rule. - 13.4 For personnel and services who are required to meet licensure and/or certification standards of Vermont and another contiguous state or province the Department may, on a case-by-case basis, waive portions of this rule by variance.
+The Department shall consider: - 13.4.1 The degree of hardship imposed on the individual or service to meet dual standards; - 13.4.2 The comparability of standards in the contiguous state or province; and - 13.4.3 The impact that any variance might have on quality of care for the population of Vermont.

-15.0 Standards and Procedures for Issuing, Restricting and Revoking Service and Personnel Licenses includes, but is not limited to, any of the following:
+14.0 Standards and Procedures for Issuing, Restricting and Revoking Service and Personnel Licenses

-15.1 The Department may issue a service license or personnel license or certification with conditions, refuse to issue or refuse to renew a service license or personnel license or certification, or may suspend or revoke a service license or personnel license or certification for unprofessional conduct.
-Unprofessional conduct
+- 14.1 The Department may issue a service license or personnel license with conditions, refuse to issue or refuse to renew a service license or personnel license, or may suspend or revoke a service license or personnel license for unprofessional conduct.
+Unprofessional conduct includes, but is not limited to, any of the following: - 14.1.1 Fraudulent or deceptive procurement or use of a license; - 14.1.2 Violation of a lawful order, rule, or regulation of the Department;